zumasys/docs/site/jbase/jql/jql-keyword-cross-reference/unlike/README.md

-# NOT.MATCHING
+# UNLIKE, NOT.MATCHING

 <PageHeader />

-The **NOT.MATCHING** selection operator is the inverse of [MATCHING](./../matching/README.md) and is used to comapre a field or EVAL expression against another field, EVAL expression or literal value to check whether the "value" of the first item does not match the pattern specified in the second.
+The **UNLIKE** selection operator is the inverse of [LIKE](./../like/README.md) and is used to compare a field or EVAL expression against another field, EVAL expression or literal value to check whether the "value" of the first item is unlike/does not match the pattern specified in the second.

 ## Syntax

 ```
-field NOT.MATCHING pattern
+field UNLIKE pattern
 ```

 where:

-**field** is the first field or EVAL expression to be compared **pattern**  is the field, EVAL expression or literal value used as the pattern against which **field** is to be compared.
+**field** is the first field or EVAL expression to be compared.
+**pattern**  is the field, EVAL expression or literal value used as the pattern against which **field** is to be compared.

 ## Note